victorroli/victorroli/README.md

 -->
 <h2>About me</h2>
 <div>
   Graduated in the course of Analysis and Systems Development at IFNMG - Campus Januária.
-With development experience in PHP, Python, Java and C. Currently, focused on projects involving Python and deepening knowledge in JavaScript and its frameworks.
+With development experience in PHP, Python and JavaScript.
+Currently, focused on projects involving Python and deepening knowledge in JavaScript and its frameworks.
 </div>